zanuka/originator/README.md

 Best bet if you're a new Travis and/or Sauce Labs user is to follow their steps to create a new `.travis.yml` file.

 ## Publishing
+When you are ready to publish a new version of your module, the following steps can be used:
+  1. add and commit your changes via git
+  2. `npm version patch -m "Ugrade message..."`
+  3. `npm publish`

+If publish is a success, the `postpublish` npm script will run `git push origin master --follow-tags`, pushing up and tagging your code properly.

+If you run `npm version patch` before committing your changes, you'll get a message like `npm ERR!
+Git working directory not clean.`.
+Commit and retry.